Rust -> Wasm bidings

 Development notes

 The Garaga NPM package is a mixed package.
-It is implemented in TypeScript but also reuses Rust code targeted to WebAssembly (WASM) with the help of wasm-pack
+It is implemented in TypeScript but also reuses Rust code targeted to WebAssembly (WASM) with the help of wasm-pack.

 Onces changes are in place they can be made permanent into the repository by committing the contents of both folders.
 Here is the bulk of the process: